yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 Another great way to reduce the impact of latency and increase the power of caching in the browser is to use service workers.

-A Service Worker is a Javascript-based network proxies in the browser, enabling the developer to inspect outgoing requests and incoming responses and manipulate them.
+A Service Worker is a JavaScript-based network proxies in the browser, enabling the developer to inspect outgoing requests and incoming responses and manipulate them.
 As such, service workers are extremely powerful, and enable developer to go beyond the regular browser HTTP cache in caching their resources.